 Another design utilizing the purple and white colors, Marketo now has an excellent brand identity thanks to its graphics team.
 There’s so much to say about this superb example of rebranding, so be sure to check out the case study behind the logo!

-We could go on explaining all the details of the design, but simply put - Customer.io’s design is astonishing.
-A minimal design, while having such a wide array of colors, is something that is a rare find.
-Props to the designer!
+We could go on explaining all the details of the design, but simply put - Customer.io’s design is wonderful.
+Minimal design is combined with a range of gorgeous colors which delivers quite the visual impact.

 Font-based logos, also known as wordmarks or logotypes, are logos that focus on a business’ name.
 Creating the perfect font-based logo can be tricky.
 It needs to be clean and memorable, which is challenging to do when the nature of its design limits you.

 Since the main focus of these types of SaaS logos are the company names themselves, choosing the right fonts is essential.
-The most iconic logotypes are Google and Coca Cola, though we’ll be focusing on some lesser-known ones.
+The most iconic SaaS logotype is certainly Google.
+But let’s examine some less known and more contemporary examples that you can look up to

 Throughout the three different concepts, we see different shades of blue as the prevalent color.
 Given Hitch works within the travel industry, the artist decided to incorporate the international car-hauling sign into the logo.
 In the first two designs, we can also see bite-sized info about what the company does.
 Simple, sleek, informative, and very cool.